KombinatAeppaeraet/WiFi-Geigercounter/README.md

  <img src="assets/hv.jpg">

 ## Pulse
 A particle crossing the geiger tube creates a high voltage/low current pulse across a 5M resistor.
-This is fed via a RC-circuit using a voltage divider to a NPN transistor which pulls down the output to ground.
+The pulse is fed via a RC-circuit to a NPN transistor (using a voltage divider) which pulls the output down.
 This is used to count the impulse from a ESP8266.

  <img src="assets/pulse.jpg">

 ## Counter
 The [ESPHome home automation software](https://esphome.io/index.html) was leveraged to count the impulses.
 ESPHome software is deployed to ESP8266 (or ESP32 and other) nodes via WiFi.
 Node configuration is done entirely with YAML files over a web frontend.
 The nodes can be used over the web frontend or standalone via [http requests](https://esphome.io/web-api/index.html) enabling scripting.
-A generic ESPHome counter was used and polled with curl request from a cron script.
+A generic ESPHome counter node was used and is polled with curl requests from a cron script.

  <img src="assets/d1mini.jpg">

 ## Testing with Thorium
 ### Null rate
 To estabish a base line we need a null rate.
-There is always some background radiaoactivity which results in a null rate of about 12 counts/minute for my geiger counter.
+There is always some background radiaoactivity which results in a null rate of about 12 counts/minute for my geiger tube.
 The null rate differs by location and by the the geiger tube model.

  <img src="assets/gnuplot.png">